Legal Ethics and Malpractice

 Both kinds of cases require that we understand the specialized and evolving laws and regulations that govern the professional responsibility obligations of lawyers.

-Partner Matt Kaiser leads this practice group and is experienced with the unique challenges and law associated with this practice.
-Matt Kaiser is active in the DC area in the professional responsibility community.
+Matt Kaiser leads this practice group and is experienced with the unique challenges and law associated with this practice.
+Matt routinely advises lawyers, law firms, and legal services organizations about legal ethics issues.
+He has also served as an expert witness on questions of legal ethics and litigated legal malpractice cases, both defending law firms and bringing claims against them.
+Matt Kaiser is active locally and nationally in the professional responsibility community.
 He is an adjunct professor of law at Georgetown University Law Center, where he teaches legal ethics.
-He is a member of D.C.’s Board on Professional Responsibility, a nine-member board that is responsible for the attorney disciplinary system and is appointed by the D.C.
+He is the former Chair of D.C.’s Board on Professional Responsibility, a nine-member board charged with administering DC’s attorney discipline system by the D.C.
 Court of Appeals.
+He also serves on committees relating to legal ethics with both the D.C.
+Bar and the American Bar Association.

 Bill Pittard is an experienced civil litigator who has represented lawyers – and other professionals – in civil cases alleging that they have violated their duties to their clients.
-As the former Acting General Counsel of the House of Representatives, he has a wealth of experience advising on compliance with a professional’s duties.
+And he has represented clients seeking justice for the harm caused by professionals who violated those duties.
+As the former Acting General Counsel of the U.S. House of Representatives, Bill has a particular experience advising on compliance with legal ethics responsibilities in the government setting.

 Law 360 – “Handling Corporate Congressional Probes In The Trump Era” co-authored by Bill Pittard